Monday, October 20, 2014

 http://ctr.trains.com/photo-of-the-day/2019/03/train-time-at-sheffield-illinois

-Dennis DeBruler: Judging from the water standpipe, the Rock Island decided they needed to add water to the tenders here so they built a water tower and depot.
-An entrepreneur probably soon built a grain elevator and a new town was born.
+Dennis DeBruler: Judging from the water standpipe, the Rock Island decided they needed to add water to the tenders here, so they built a water tower and depot.
+An entrepreneur probably soon built a grain elevator, and a new town was born.
 It is hard to imagine how important the depot, trains and newspapers were for a town back in the horse & buggy days.
-Not only was there no internet and smart phones, there was no radio!
+Not only was there no internet and smart phones, but there was also no radio!

 Jan Rodgers: Dennis DeBruler you are correct.
 The base of the water tower is still in existence.
 The grain elevator was added.
 I will find out more.
 I currently work at the museum in Sheffield, Illinois.
 I am researching the town's beginning starting with the Sheffield Transportation and Mining Company.
 Hopefully I will put together an interesting presentation and display.